UMMS-Biocore/bootcamp/session3/session3.md

 * **Note:** In general, when we work with real data, we don't not transfer the files.
 There are ways to access the files from your desktop or laptop directly at the HPCC, however we'll cover this later.
 Since the files are very small transfer time will not be a problem.

-1. Launch the IGV browser, and use the File -> load to load the files onto the browser.
+1. Launch the IGV browser and use the File -> load to load the files onto the browser.
 2. Load only one or two `.bam` files to begin with.
 Make sure `.bam` and `*.bam.bai` files are in the same folder.
 3. Choose **mm10** as a **genome build** from the top left dropdown.

 A few genes are good examples of differentially expressed genes.
-For example the whole region around the key **Fgf21** gene is upregulated in experiment vs controls, while the gene **Crebbp** is downregulated in experiments vs controls.
+For example, the whole region around the key **Fgf21** gene is upregulated in experiment vs controls, while the gene **Crebbp** is downregulated in experiments vs controls.

 4. To point your browser to either gene just type or copy the name of the gene (eg. **Fgf21** or **Crebbp**) in the location box at the top.